ECS President | 2010-2011 ECS Treasurer | 1998-2002

-William (Bill) Brownholds the title of Distinguished Professor Emeritus since retiring from the University of Arkansas in 2008.
-During his tenure at the university he served as head of the Department of Electrical Engineering, Associate Dean of Engineering for Research, Associate Dean for Academic Programs, and Director of the High Density Electronics Center (HiDEC), a world-class electronics packaging center that he established in 1991.
+William (Bill) Brown holds the title of Distinguished Professor Emeritus since retiring from the University of Arkansas in 2008.
+During his tenure at the university he served as Head of the Department of Electrical Engineering, Associate Dean of Engineering for Research, and Director of the High Density Electronics Center (HiDEC), a world-class electronics packaging center that he established in 1991.
 Brown’s research has resulted in more than 350 scientific papers, 353 conference/workshop presentations, and 22 educational publications.
-In addition, he has coauthored and/or co-edited 4 textbooks and 4 book chapters.
-He holds 13 U.S. patents with 2 others pending.
+In addition, he has co-authored and/or co-edited 4 textbooks and 4 book chapters and holds 15 U.S. patents.
 He has received honors for both his teaching and research.
 Dr. Brown received the Thomas D. Callinan Award from the ECS Dielectric Science and Technology Division in 1996 and was elected to Fellow status by the Society in 2002.
 He was elected to Fellow status by the IEEE in 2005.

 From 1969 to 1977, Dr. Brown was a Member of the Technical Staff at Sandia National Laboratories in Albuquerque, New Mexico, where he designed electronic test equipment, developed semiconductor device fabrication technologies, and studied the effects of defects and radiation on semiconductor devices.
 After joining the University of Arkansas in 1977, his research interests included microelectronic fabrication technology, semiconductor device physics and reliability, material synthesis and characterization, and materials applications.
 He received his B.S. from the University of Arkansas in 1969, his MS from Pennsylvania State University in 1970, and his Ph.D. from the University of New Mexico in 1975, all in electrical engineering.